apostrophecms-legacy/apostrophe-snippets/README.md

 The server-side code in `apostrophe-blog/index.js` is very similar to the code we saw in the browser.

-We create an `appendExtraFields` function, handy for both new and updated blog posts:
+We can store our new properties via the `self.beforeSave` method:

+    var superBeforeSave = self.beforeSave;

-    function appendExtraFields(data, snippet, callback) {
+    self.beforeSave = function(data, snippet, callback) {
       snippet.publicationDate = self._apos.sanitizeDate(data.publicationDate, snippet.publicationDate);
-      return callback(null);
+      return superBeforeSave(data, snippet, callback);
     }

+If you need to treat new and updated snippets differently, you can override `beforeInsert` and `beforeUpdate`.

+Notice that we call the original version of the `beforeSave` method from our superclass.
+Although `apostrophe-snippets` itself keeps this method empty as a convenience for overrides, if you are subclassing anything else, like the blog or events modules, it is critical to call the superclass version.
+So it's best to stay in the habit.

 Note the use of the `apos.sanitizeDate` method.
 The `apostrophe` module offers a number of handy methods for sanitizing input.
 The `sanitize` npm module is also helpful in this area.
 Always remember that you cannot trust a web browser to submit valid, safe, correct input.

 *Apostrophe's philosophy is to sanitize input rather than validating it.* If the user enters something incorrect, substitute something reasonable and safe; don't force them to stop and stare at a validation error.
 Or if you must do that, do it in browser-side JavaScript to save time.
 Is the slug a duplicate of another snippet's slug?
 Modify it.
 (We already do this for you.)
 Is the title blank?
 Provide one.
 (We do this too.)

-And if the user's input actually appears malicious... send a `404` status code back and go on with your day.
-Why send a hacker a detailed and polite error message?
-You're only helping them.

-Of course, `appendExtraFields` is a function we just made up; we need to call it from overrides of methods that the snippets module actually knows about:

-    self.beforeInsert = function(req, data, snippet, callback) {
-      appendExtraFields(data, snippet, callback);
-    };

-    self.beforeUpdate = function(req, data, snippet, callback) {
-      appendExtraFields(data, snippet, callback);
-    };

 "What about areas?"
 In our earlier example we introduced an Apostrophe content area named `parking` as part of a snippet.
 Here's how to sanitize and store that on the server side:

     // Transportation is an area, ask snippet/index.js to process it for us automatically self.convertFields.push({ type: 'area', name: 'transportation' });

-*Important:* you don't need to do this as part of your `appendExtraFields` call.
+*Important:* you don't need to do this as part of your `self.beforeSave` override.
 You register it just once in your constructor, after calling the snippet module constructor that provides the service.

-Support for automatically converting fields is nice, and yes, we should support it for more field types in the future.
+Always keep in mind that most fields don't need to be integrated into a `beforeSave` method and can just be implemented using the `addFields` schema feature.

 ### Extending the `get` method to support custom criteria